maul-esel/personal-website/index.markdown

 {% assign selected_pubs = site.publications | reverse | where: "selected", true | map: "pub_id" %}
 {% include publist-short.markdown publications=selected_pubs %}

+## Teaching Award (summer semester 2024)

+I was the lecturer for the course _Cyber-Physical Systems II: Program Verification_ in the summer semester 2024.
+The lecture received the [**Teaching Award of the Faculty of Enginering**](https://www.tf.uni-freiburg.de/en/studies-and-teaching/teaching/quality-management-1) for the best Computer Science lecture in that semester, based on a ranking calculated from student evaluations.

 ## Alpine Verification Meeting (AVM'24)

 In 2024, I was an organizer of the **[Alpine Verification Meeting](https://avm2024.informatik.uni-freiburg.de/) (AVM'24)**,